trulia/trulia-java-rets-client/README.md

 java-rets-client
 =================

-The Dozer RETS Client is java library used to access data on RETS compliant servers.
+The Java RETS Client is java library used to access data on RETS compliant servers.

 Simple example of a search: